 Cubic zirconia is made of zirconium dioxide.
 It is produced synthetically and does not come close to diamond in terms of durability.
 Cubic zirconia is inexpensive but loses its brilliance quickly.
 Cubic zirconia tends to have more fire than white topaz.

 A cubic zirconia is one of the easier fake diamonds to test for authenticity.
 By using the sparkle test, for example, it’s relatively easily gauge the amount of sparkle and fire a stone is giving off.
 In addition, cubic zirconias reflect orange tinted light.
 They also weigh more than a real diamond and generally don’t have imperfections or inclusions.
+In my opinion, it’s better not to wear anything at all than a cubic zirconia.
+There are different grades of cubic zirconias, but it is easy to tell the stone is not a real diamond.

 My recommendation in a nutshell